Sagarinfyx/Reactjs_CDLC/Projects/QuotesApp/007_Mongodb.md

 ### **1.2.
 Start MongoDB**

 ### Create one json file and import the data in MongoDB
+* You will get the data from Data/quotes.json
+* Create a Database Name `quoteapp` and collection name `quotes`

 ## **Step 2: Backend API Setup**